Jupiter Global Leaders Fund

 Invests mostly in large cap companies / assets

-Find funds that have calculated the proportion of fund asset that meet the new EU Taxonomy requirements and that they total 5-25% of assets.
-This will typically require adding up the proportion of each individual company's activity that is regarded as 'green' so that the fund manager can produce an overall total for the whole fund / portfolio.
+Invests in between 5-25% of capital in assets which meet the EU Taxonomy requirements.
+This will typically require adding up the proportion of each individual company's activity that is regarded as 'green' so that the manager can produce an overall total for the whole fund or portfolio.
 Impact Methodologies

 Aims to generate positive impacts (or 'outcomes')